chrisgilldc/brickmaster/README.md

 ## Supported Platforms

-* Raspberry Pi OS - Specifically on the Pi Zero W. Other Pis should work just fine, just aren't tested.
+* Raspberry Pi OS (Bookworm) - Specifically on the Pi Zero W. Other Pis should work just fine, just aren't tested.
 * CircuitPython 9 - CircuitPython 8 is no longer being tested.
   * [Adafruit Metro M4 Airlift](https://www.adafruit.com/product/4000) - Default pystack size on this board is 1536, which should be raised to at least
   * 4096.
 Given notable memory limitations of this board I may stop testing in the near